Olive pate is surely the easiest of all pastes to make and with its delicious piquant flavour certainly one of the healthiest and best.

 Olive Garden Salad dressing ...

-Honest injun, all three took no more than an hour to make, though I haven't washed the blender yet.
+Honest Injun, all three took no more than an hour to make, though I haven't washed the blender yet.
 Make sure you pull the plug first.
-It'll make fine work of your fingers should you inadvertently touch the ON button.
+It will make fine work of your fingers should you inadvertently touch the ON button.

 So, why is a chiropractic website fascinated with a olive pate recipe.
-Olives contain a substance called oleocanthal which is a natural anti inflammatory and oxidant.
+They contain a substance called oleocanthal which is a natural anti-inflammatory and oxidant.
 It's what we call in medical terms a COX inhibitor.

 Thought: Tragically so many men drop dead within two years of retiring.
 The reasons are complex, but loving healthy food I'm absolutely convinced is one of the ways we men can look forward to reaching a happy, healthy eighty.